 Both platforms support:

-Studies based on commercial sources indicate that personalization has the potential to double the interest and the number of conversions.
+Studies based on commercial sources indicate that personalization can double interest and conversions.
 A well-planned personalization application in a tool of your choice will, in most cases, raise your results to a greater extent than simply changing template families.

-Mobile opens were roughly 26% to 78% of total email opens, which is highly dependent on the audience and industry.
+Mobile opens accounted for roughly 26% to 78% of total email opens, depending on the audience and industry.
 Consequently, a mobile-ready design is absolutely necessary.

 Both tools: